jeremyiwk/ProjectEuler/README.md

 # ProjectEuler

-This is a collection of solutions to problems from [Project Euler](https://projecteuler.net/) implemented in primarily C/C++.
+This is a collection of solutions to problems from [Project Euler](https://projecteuler.net/) implemented in various languages.